mchaput/whoosh/docs/source/quickstart.rst

 See :doc:`indexing` for more information.

-Once your documents are commited to the index, you can search for them.
+Once your documents are committed to the index, you can search for them.

 The ``Searcher`` object